-In this article I would like to describe my a few years adventure in the Krosno branch of Polish Society of Amateur Astronomers, where I could develop my noble hobby.
+In this article, I would like to describe my a few years of adventures in the Krosno branch of the Polish Society of Amateur Astronomers, where I could develop my noble hobby.
 Except for my activities, I want to show the best and the most unique observations made by members of this society in the Krosno region.
 Krosno is a town located in the southeast part of Poland in the Subcarpathian region.

-Krosno branch of Polish Society of Amateur Astronomers was established in 1953 by amateur group led by Jan Winiarski, who was the biggest popularizer and animator of the astronomical observations in Krosno.
+Krosno branch of Polish Society of Amateur Astronomers was established in 1953 by an amateur group led by Jan Winiarski, who was the biggest popularizer and animator of the astronomical observations in Krosno.
 At that time he used to arrange public stargazing on the market, which gathered tens of people from the city and environs.
-Except for stargazing a lot of lectures took place in that time.
+Except for stargazing a lot of lectures took place at that time.

 1954 – Total solar eclipse in Sejny, northeast Poland.

 1957 – The last segment of the carrier rocket, that lifted a first artificial satellite into orbit.

 1985 – Total lunar eclipse in Krosno.
 It was a groundbreaking observation for the Krosno branch because the observers had a new Newton 250mm telescope.
 They captured the first pictures of the eclipsed Moon.
 On top of that, they reported a 5 9mag stars occultations during the eclipse, that was only one observation in Poland during that eclipse.

 1986 – Halley’s Comet, professional observations, which was handed to the Halley’s Comet Museum in Pasadena, CA. Those observations were carried out between November 1985 and May 1986.

 1988 – The Venus occultation.
 It was a very nice 84 seconds lasting phenomenon.

 1989 – The 28 Sagittari (Sgr) occultation by Titan.
 It was a very rare celestial event.
 The brightness of the 28 Sgr star dropped from + 5,4 mag to 8 mag.

 1990 – Shoemaker-Levy Comet observations, which contained 30 separate measurements of brightness and location in the sky.
 The biggest measured brightness was +4,2 mag.
 This comet was more representative than another one occurring in that time – Austin.